Wormhole Time Machines and Multiple Histories: Simulation of the model using Mathematica

-For the case of a permanent wormhole, we have the Morris-Thorne metric (\ref{eq:metric}) with the wormhole at the spatial origin: $\left(t,l,\theta,\phi\right)=\left(t,0,\pi/2,0\right)$, and with the two mouths separated in $t$ by 2 time units.
+Our time machine consists of the Morris-Thorne metric (\ref{eq:metric}), with the wormhole at the spatial origin: $\left(t,l,\theta,\phi\right)=\left(t,0,\pi/2,0\right)$, and with the two mouths separated in $t$ by 2 time units.
 Let the object (whether a ball, a photon gas, or something else) begin at $t=0$ in the initial position $l=l_{0}>0$.
 It then follows a radial geodesic towards the wormhole, given by $l(t)=l_{0}-vt$ with a constant velocity $v\in\left(0,1\right]$.

 The object reaches $l=0$ at time $t=l_{0}/v$, at which point it traverses the wormhole and continues to negative values of $l$.
 Equivalently, since we are identifying the region of negative $l$ with the exact same spacetime, except 2 units of time in the past, we can simply interpret this as switching the sign of $v$.
 The object will exit at the origin, with a time shift $t\mapsto t-2$, that is, at time